HydroGeoSines/HydroGeoSines/hydrogeosines/README.txt

 Model
-- Datenhaltung
+- Data management and storage
-- zB: Site, Data
+- Site, Data
 - It consists of pure application logic, which interacts with the database.
-It includes all the information to represent data to the end user.
+It includes all the information to and methods specific to the data.

 View
-- Formatierung / Terminal Ausgabe
+- Formating / terminal output / export
-- It presents the model’s data to user.
+- It presents the model’s data to the user.

-Control
-- Prozesse / Logik
-- zB: Worklfows
+Control/Handlers
+- Data processing and logic
-- It acts as an intermediary between view and model.
-It listens to the events triggered by view and queries model for the same.
+- It acts as an intermediary between view and model (access by user).
+The model is loaded into the controllers without changing the original model instance.

+Ext
+- Extension specific to the hgs package
+- most importantly the hgs accessor for pandas which implements all the data methods unique to hgs.

+Utils
+- general utilities that are not specific to hgs or the model and useful anywhere in the package